 Ready To Create A Regular Canine Dental Care Regime For Your Dog?

 So, there you have it!
 4 key steps to try to help your dog keep plaque, tartar and gum disease at bay.
 Are you ready to a create a regular canine dental care routine for your dog?
-We’d love to hear how you get on…
+Check out the video below to watch Jo and her whippet Betsy show you how you can introduce tooth brushing into your routine…

 For more information on Dorwest Herbs natural dog toothpaste or any of our herbal supplements for dogs, get in touch with one of our experienced advisors.
 Call us today on 01308 897272 or use our contact form.
 Plus, get free UK delivery on orders over £50 and 10% off full priced products for life when you join the Dorwest Loyalty Club.